 - Vegetables: Cut up raw vegetables (carrots, celery, jicama, peppers, snap peas, cherry tomatoes) or buy them already prepared to munch on at the beach, while driving or at rest stops.

-- Protein: Hard boiled eggs, tuna pouches and preservative-free jerky work well on the road and don’t need refrigeration.
+- Protein: Hard boiled eggs, tuna pouches, our protein bars, and our meat snacks work well on the road and don’t need refrigeration.

 - Healthy Fats: Nuts and seeds, as well as single serve nut butter packets, work great for snacking and can be kept at room temperature with no risk of spoiling.